Explainable Equivariant Neural Networks for Particle Physics: PELICAN: IRC-safety and Lorentz symmetry

 where the coincidence of two or more indices $i_k=i_l$ is allowed only if their corresponding vertices ($k$ and $l$) are leaves of $G$. $\text{MFP}_G$ is simply $\text{MFP}_G'$ plus a linear combination of certain $\text{MFP}_H'$'s with fewer vertices, namely such that $H$ is a graph obtained from $G$ by one or more vertex identifications each of which involves at least one non-leaf vertex of $G$.
 Indeed, such identifications preserve the property of being loop-saturated, and all other identifications are already included in the definition of $\text{MFP}_G'$.

 Note that just like for EFP's, disconnected multigraphs correspond to products of their connected components (this holds for $\text{MFP}_G$ but not for $\text{MFP}_G'$):

 As an example, if all inputs are known to be massless, then any connected multigraph with loops will produce a vanishing polynomial.
-And the only loopless loop-saturated connected multigraph is the graph consisting of just one edge, which evaluates to the jet mass: $\text{MFP}_{\bullet - \bullet}=\sum_{i,j} d_{ij}=m_{\mathrm{jet}}^2$.
-Therefore in the massless case we generate all analytic functions of $m_{\mathrm{jet}}^2$, which is exactly what we expect based on the results of the previous section.
-Lastly, returning to the example from the last section, $d_{12} d_{23}d_{31}$, it can only be interpreted as an IR-safe polynomial if it corresponds to the triangle graph.
-However, such a graph is not loop-saturated, and therefore this polynomial is not IRC-safe despite being C-safe for $N=3$ (which can be confirmed by observing that for $N=4$ the triangle graph generates a non-C-safe polynomial), and the correct IRC-safe completion is simply $m_{\mathrm{jet}}^6$.
+And the only loopless loop-saturated connected multigraph is the graph consisting of just one edge, which evaluates to the jet mass: $\text{MFP}_{\bullet - \bullet}=m_J^2=\sum_{i,j} d_{ij}=\left(\sum_{i} \mathcal{E}_i\right)^2$.
+Therefore in the massless case MFP's generate all analytic functions of $m_J^2$, which is a disappointingly small subset of all IRC-safe Lorentz-invariant observables.
+As a final example, we can consider the polynomial $d_{12} d_{23}d_{31}$, which nominally seems C-safe.
+It can only be interpreted as an IR-safe polynomial if it corresponds to the triangle graph.
+However, such a graph is not loop-saturated, and therefore this polynomial is not IRC-safe despite being C-safe for $N=3$ (which can be confirmed by observing that for $N=4$ the triangle graph generates a non-C-safe polynomial), and the ``correct'' IRC-safe completion is simply $m_J^6$.

+What we found is congruent with \equref{thmB1} in that MFP's represent a polynomial expansion basis for all IRC-safe observables that are analytic in the dot products $d_{ij}$, and depend on massless inputs only through their sum.
+Since we already know how restrictive this result is, we can now move on to a more useful generalization of EFPs.